 Lyon is also the culinary capital of France.
 You’ll find dozens of Michelin-starred restaurants here, but even a small, unassuming bistro around the corner might serve up a coq au vin or sausage that will blow your mind.
 And those éclairs, the Coussin de Lyon, and the melt-in-your-mouth brioches?

-Everything you need to know is laid out in this guide.
-I really hope you choose this city for your trip and love it as much as I did.
+Everything you really need to know is right here, kept short and simple.
+I hope you pick this city for your trip and end up loving it as much as I did.

 What to see in Lyon